GheodeAI/metaheuristic-designer/README.md

 progress tracking, and logging.
 It can be configured with object‑oriented components or with simple keyword arguments.

-The `MemeticAlgorithm` subclass adds a local search step, implementing both Baldwinian and Lamarckian memetic algorithms.

 ### Search Strategy (Single iteration)
 A `SearchStrategy` defines how the population evolves each generation.
 It holds an initializer, an operator, and optionally parent/survivor selection.